Skip to content

 enum.Enum TEXT native ENUM See note below

-dict / list TEXT (JSON) JSON / JSONB
+dict / list TEXT (JSON) JSONB (default) db_type="json" opts out

 Overriding the column type with db_type